 Step 1: Try LibreOffice

-LibreOffice has a very fast calculation-engine and has ported large parts to OpenCL.
+LibreOffice has a very fast calculation-engine and uses OpenCL to enable the GPU for faster computations.
 It just works with your Excel sheet or gives errors – very simple to find out.

-Download here and then just try.
+Download here (it’s free) and then just try.
 Much faster?
 Problem solved.
 Crashing or slower?
 Go to step 2.